Mega Man: The Wily Wars: Development

+Release

-Following the success of Street Fighter II′: Special Champion Edition on the Mega Drive/Genesis, rumors began circulating in the United States early 1994 that a Mega Man game was in the works for Sega's 16-bit system, the Sega Genesis.
+Following the success of Street Fighter II: Champion Edition on the Mega Drive/Genesis, rumors began circulating in the United States that a Mega Man game was in the works for Sega's 16-bit system, the Sega Genesis.
 The Wily Wars was displayed by Sega of America at the Sega Summit sales meeting in May of that same year.
 The Wily Wars was first released in Japan on October 21, 1994.
 It was the first Mega Man game to be released on a non-Nintendo console.
-The United States magazine Game Players reported in its October issue that the North American release The Wily Wars was put on hold indefinitely due to graphical problems.
+Game Players reported in its October issue that the North American release of The Wily Wars was put on hold indefinitely due to graphical problems.
 The April 1996 issue of GamePro reported that it had been cancelled.
 However, the game was released in a non-cartridge format on the Sega Channel, a paid subscription service for Genesis games.

-Reception and legacy

-Critical reception for Mega Man: The Wily Wars has been favorable.
-Christian Nutt and Justin Speer of GameSpot stated that the game is "a must for any serious Mega Man fan".
-Sega-16 contributor Robert Menes summarized, "Although there's a few flaws that keep this from being an absolute must have, it's still Mega Man, and Mega Man games are among some of the best and brightest platformer series."
-Jeremy Parrish of 1UP.com labeled Mega Man: The Wily Wars as "Not Worth It!" because certain design issues prevent it from aging as well as the NES versions of the games.
-Mega Man: The Wily Wars has consistently ranked high among the editors of Nintendo Power as a game they would like to see on the Wii Virtual Console service.

-Elements of the game were adapted into the Archie Comics Mega Man series, with issue 20 notably including an opening that seemed to be leading into the game with the inclusion of the Genesis Unit and Mega Man Killers while issue 55 involves Dr. Light having a vision of the game's conflict.

 In 2012, Mega Man: The Wily Wars was included on the "Ultimate Portable Game Player" compilation, a portable device with 80 built-in Sega Genesis games.
 On May 16, 2019, Sega announced that Mega Man: The Wily Wars would be re-released as one of the games included in the Sega Genesis Mini.
-In June 2021, Retro-Bit Publishing announced a rerelease of the game called Mega Man: The Wily Wars- Collector's Edition.
-This was the first time the game was officially released in America on its own cartridge.
+In August that same year, Retro-Bit teased a licensed physical cartridge reproduction of the game, with this being the first time the game was officially released in North America in cartridge form.
+It would later get formally revealed on May 19, 2021, as Mega Man: The Wily Wars - Collector's Edition, with preorders opening two days later.
 The Retro-Bit version has less slowdown than the original.

-On June 30, 2022, Mega Man: The Wily Wars was re-released on the Nintendo Switch Online + Expansion Pack.
+On June 30, 2022, Mega Man: The Wily Wars was re-released on the Nintendo Classics service.

+Reception

+The Japanese publication Micom BASIC Magazine ranked the game fifth in popularity in its January 1995 issue, and it received a 6.3125/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Sega Mega Drive titles at the number 358 spot.
+Mega Man: The Wily Wars received generally favorable reviews from critics.

+Christian Nutt and Justin Speer of GameSpot stated that The Wily Wars is "a must for any serious Mega Man fan".
+Jeremy Parrish of 1Up.com labeled the game as "Not Worth It!" because certain design issues prevent it from aging as well as the NES versions of the games.
+The Wily Wars consistently ranked high among Nintendo Power editors as a game they would have liked to see on the Wii Virtual Console.

+Legacy

+Elements of the game were adapted into the Archie Comics Mega Man series, with issue 20 notably including an opening that seemed to be leading into the game with the inclusion of the Genesis Unit and Mega Man Killers, while issue 55 involves Dr. Light having a vision of the game's conflict.